u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 ## Stock Searching

 Following my previous method, I also created a new function called stockSearch(text_lst, t_df).
-If there is no text, it will return NaN and if there are word(s), then it will compare it to a list of stock tickers.
+If there is no text, it would return NaN and if there are word(s), then it would compare it to a list of stock tickers.
 Since we only want the first stock mentioned, I used the break option even though it might not be elegant.
 The remaining text (after ignoreWords(text)) was mapped to this function.

 ***Function to Search for Stock Tickers***